mendix/docs/content/en/docs/appstore/connectors/email-connector.md

 * [Rich Text](/appstore/widgets/rich-text/)
 * [FileDocumentViewer](https://github.com/mendixlabs/FileDocumentViewer)

-{{% alert color="info" %}}If you already have these widgets in your app, and they are not up to date, you will get a `Some widgets can not be read` error.{{% /alert %}}
+{{% alert color="info" %}}If you already have these widgets in your app and they are not up to date, you will get a "Some widgets can not be read" error.{{% /alert %}}

-## 2 Setup in Studio Pro {#setup}
+## 2 Setup in Studio Pro{#setup}

-After you install the [Email Connector](https://marketplace.mendix.com/link/component/120739), configure the following in Studio Pro:
+After you install the [Email](https://marketplace.mendix.com/link/component/120739) connector, configure the following in Studio Pro:

 1. Provide a value for the **EncryptionKey** constant provided by the **Encryption** module, if you did not complete this step in [Prerequisites](#prerequisites).
-2. Launch the user interface (UI) by using the **ACT_EmailAccount_LaunchEmailConnectorOverview** microflow in the *USEME/Microflows* directory.
+2. Launch the user interface by using the **ACT_EmailAccount_LaunchEmailConnectorOverview** microflow in the **USEME** > **Microflows** folder.

 ### 2.1 Module Security and Roles

 The module comes with a default **EmailConnectorAdmin** module role.
 Access rights for this role have been set with wide use cases in mind.
 Confirm that the access rights fit your use case and security requirements before linking the module role to user roles in [App Security](/refguide/app-security/).

-## 3 Email Account Configuration {#accountconfig}
+## 3 Email Account Configuration{#accountconfig}

-Once you run your Studio Pro app, you can start configuring your email accounts in the Email Connector UI.
+Once you run your Studio Pro app, you can start configuring your email accounts in the Email connector UI.

-### 3.1 Adding Email Account {#adding-email-account}
+### 3.1 Adding Email Account{#adding-email-account}

-When you run your app to use the Email Connector module for the first time (and if no earlier data is present), you will see a welcome screen with an account setup wizard.
-Select **Get Started** and follow the steps to add email accounts.
+When you run your app to use the Email connector module for the first time (and if no earlier data is present), you will see a welcome screen with an account setup wizard.
+Click **Get Started** and follow the steps to add email accounts.
 The wizard takes you through three steps to configure either your primary email account or a shared mailbox:

 1. Select the authentication method that you want to use.
 You can choose either **Use Basic Credentials** or **Use Microsoft Azure AD** (OAuth 2.0).
 2. Select if you want to configure a primary mailbox or a shared mailbox.